-The Board of Trustees (Board) of Grays Harbor College is the legal authority for Community College District No. 2 as stipulated by RCW 28B.50.140.
-As such the Board is responsible for the policies, operations, and fiscal integrity of the Grays Harbor College district.
+The Grays Harbor College Board of Trustees (Board) is the legal authority for Community College District No. 2 as stipulated by RCW 28B.50.140.
+As such the board is responsible for the policies, operations, and fiscal integrity of the Grays Harbor College district.
 The College has a Board Operational Policy (OP) 201 that establishes a College Council as a shared governance model to review and pre-approve policies, and to approve administrative procedures.
-[Appendix 18: Operational Policy 201] The College Council is comprised of representatives of the Associated Student Government, Faculty and Staff Unions, and Executive Management.
+[Appendix 17: Operational Policy 201] The College Council is comprised of representatives of the Associated Student Government, Faculty and Staff Unions, and Executive Management.
 The College has a Board Administrative Procedure 101.01 that governs the development and approval of operational policies and procedures.
-[Appendix 19: Administrative Procedure 101.01] In July of 2021, the College established Operational Policy 108 which creates a schedule for reviewing Board operational policies and administrative procedures.
-[Appendix 20: Operational Policy 108] Based on OP 108, the College reviews operational policies and administrative procedures on a three-year cycle with specific Executive Team members responsible for the review of specific sections.
-[Appendix 21: GHC Policy Review Schedule] As part of the review cycle, policies and procedures are updated to incorporate any applicable changes in applicable state law, federal law, and industry practices.
+[Appendix 18: Administrative Procedure 101.01] In July of 2021, the College established Operational Policy 108 which creates a schedule for reviewing board operational policies and administrative procedures.
+[Appendix 19: Operational Policy 108] Based on OP 108, the College reviews operational policies and administrative procedures on a five-year cycle with specific Executive Team members responsible for the review of specific sections.
+[Appendix 20: GHC Policy Review Schedule] As part of the review cycle, policies and procedures are updated to incorporate any pertinent changes in applicable state law, federal law, and industry practices.
 All approved Operational Policies and Administrative Procedures are posted to the GHC web site.